semanticarts/gistBFO/README.md

 gistBFO is a version of [gist](https://github.com/semanticarts/gist) that is compatible with the [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO-2020).

-With gistBFO, you can all the benefits of ontology development with gist while maintaining BFO-compliance.
+With gistBFO, you can get all the benefits of ontology development with gist while maintaining BFO-compliance.